HewlettPackard/lustre_exporter/README.md

 Design plans

 1. Export all proc data from all nodes running the Lustre Exporter that can function as a counter type (will save histogram-type work for later).
   - STATUS: Mostly complete as far as we can tell.
-We still want to parse rpcstats and jobstats at minimum before calling this complete.
+If anything you want is missing, please file an issue!
 2. Identify redundant data (if it exists).
   - Deduplication would be done, at first, by enabling flags to identify the node type with a configuration flag.
   - STATUS: No problems so far, saving for future work.